 11 Football Manager stars who moved to the Prem in real life & did nothing

-Hearing your club is interested in a player you’ve previously signed on Football Manager is one of life’s great joys – but Arsenal, Tottenham and Newcastle United fans will tell you it doesn’t always end well.
+Your club buying a player you’ve previously signed on Football Manager is one of life’s great joys – but as Arsenal, Tottenham and Newcastle United fans among others know, it doesn’t always end well.

 If, like us, you spent the best part of your adolescent and early 20s years religiously playing Championship or Football Manager, you will know all about the various wonderkids who have graced the game.

 Landing a young prospect at the start of the game and then moulding your team around him is the best thing about the game, and sometimes those players go on to become stars in the real world, too.
 Others, however, have ended up in the Premier League and crushed all our dreams.

 An unbelievable bargain on Football Manager 2003, Kim Kallstrom could be snaffled from Djurgardens for less than a million quid and would soon be worth ten times more.
 His goalkeeper team-mate Andreas Isaksson wasn’t half bad either.